Back to All States

 Can I sell to a resident of a neighboring state like Missouri or Texas?

-No. Federal law under 18 U.S.C. § 922 prohibits private person-to-person firearm transfers across state lines.
-Arkansas borders six states — Missouri, Tennessee, Mississippi, Louisiana, Texas, and Oklahoma — and selling directly to a resident of any of them without FFL involvement is a federal felony.
-Always verify the buyer holds a current Arkansas Driver's License or State ID before completing any transfer.
+No. Federal law under 18 U.S.C. § 922 strictly prohibits private person-to-person firearm transfers across state lines.
+Arkansas borders six states (Missouri, Tennessee, Mississippi, Louisiana, Texas, and Oklahoma).
+Any such sale must go through a licensed FFL dealer.
+Always confirm the buyer has a current Arkansas-issued photo ID.